hmcts/spring-boot-template/README.md

 Located in `./bin/init.sh`.
 Simply run and follow the explanation how to execute it.

+## Notes

+Since Spring Boot 2.1 bean overriding is disabled.
+If you want to enable it you will need to set `spring.main.allow-bean-definition-overriding` to `true`.

+JUnit 5 is now enabled by default in the project.
+Please refrain from using JUnit4 and use the next generation

 ## Building and deploying the application

 ### Building the application